 To keep cool on these hot nights, drape a wet towel over your body and keep a bottle of water handy to re-wet it.
 Saved me from insanity a couple of nights running.

 A huge day involving a 23km hike and we’ve got to get the tides right – there’s a river crossing to take into account.
 It’s a beautiful day – 24oC and perfect for hiking/tramping.

 We’re supposed to start the hike around 9am.
-In reality, by the time we all get up, do the ablution thing, have breakfast, sort equipment and backpacks, drop a car off at the end point and get coffees for the addicted, we finally start hiking around 10.30am.
+In reality, by the time we get up, do the ablution thing, have breakfast, sort equipment and backpacks, drop a car off at the end point and get coffees for the addicted, we start the hike around 10:30.

 Departing from the Apollo Bay Information Centre, we soon reach the Marengo camping ground – to the amusement of a camper lounging outside her caravan.

 “Wow” she says “how long have you been hiking”.
 “Oh, about half an hour” I reply.
 She was quite deflated – obviously hasn’t come across five women in their 50s trying to get going in the morning.